 As a Mum of two, most holidays these days involve a lodge or cottage stay with plenty of visits to beaches, playgrounds, soft plays and various child-friendly activities.
 When thinking of a family holiday, the brand name that springs into most parents’ minds is of course “Center Parcs”!
 But which Center Parcs to choose, which one will suit your children best, which lodge should you choose and what are the tips to get a great deal?
 Read on for the answers to this and more!

 Wherever you want to stay, book family breaks with our luxury travel concierge.
-We offer discounts on family breaks at Centre Parks as well as free upgrades, free breakfasts, free hotel credit and VIP gifts at luxury hotels like Four Seasons, Aman, Belmond, Ritz Carlton, InterContinental and more… for the same price as the hotel’s own websites.
+We offer discounts on family breaks at holiday villages like Centre Parks as well as free upgrades, free breakfasts, free hotel credit and VIP gifts at luxury hotels like Four Seasons, Aman, Belmond, Ritz Carlton, InterContinental and more… for the same price as the hotel’s own websites.
+You can also pick up a holiday bargain in our luxury travel auctions.

 Center Parcs originated in Holland in 1967, with the first UK version opening in 1987.
 Center Parcs UK is now a separate entity, and this is reflected by the prices.
 Getaways on the continent, in the Netherlands and Germany in particular (as well as France and Belgium), can cost half as much as the same stay in a UK park and there are different facilities available such as an indoor ski dome and extra freebies and vouchers thrown in that you wouldn’t get in the UK.
 All that said though, breaks at UK Center Parcs remain as popular as ever with over 2.2 million visitors flocking to the parks each year.